Cheesy Bruschetta Bites

 - 1 container Alouette Garlic and Herb Soft Cheese Spread

-- 30 mini Fillo Shells they come in packages of 15 and you can find them in the frozen section near desserts
+- 30 mini phyllo Shells I use Athens brand.
+Find these in the frozen section near desserts

 - 5 roma tomatoes sliced in half and flesh scooped out

 - 1/4 cup fresh basil extra for garnish

 - 1 tsp olive oil